lsst-epo/canto-dam-assets/README.md

 Just like [Assets](https://craftcms.com/docs/4.x/assets.html) in Craft CMS, each Canto DAM Field stores data for an array of `n` assets.
 So a single Canto DAM Asset is treated the same as a gallery of 10 Canto DAM Assets.

-The data the Canto DAM Asset field type stores is as follows, each in their own separate table in the `content` table of the Craft CMS database, to allow for easy searching based on the `cantoId` or `cantoAlbumId` which are broken out of their respective data structures:
+The data the Canto DAM Asset field type stores is as follows, each in their own separate table in the `content` table of the Craft CMS database.
+The separate `content` table columns allows for easy searching based on the `cantoId` or `cantoAlbumId` which are broken out of their respective data structures:

-* `cantoId` - The id of the Canto Asset, or `0` if this is a collection of images
+* `cantoId` - The `id` of the Canto Asset, or `0` if this is a collection of images
-* `cantoAlbumId` - the id of the Canto Album
+* `cantoAlbumId` - The `id` of the Canto Album
-* `cantoAssetData` - a JSON blob that is an array of Canto DAM Assets
+* `cantoAssetData` - A JSON blob that is an array of Canto DAM Assets
-* `cantoAlbumData` - a JSON blob of Canto DAM Album data
+* `cantoAlbumData` - A JSON blob of Canto DAM Album data

 ## Canto DAM Asset Data Structure

-The Canto DAM Asset data is stored as a JSON blob with a structure that mirrors the results from the [`batch/content`](https://api.canto.com/#c9483281-c667-4ec2-be64-c07632680f2d) endpoint combined with the data from the undocumented `batch/directuri` endpoint.
+The selected Canto DAM Asset data is stored as a JSON blob with a structure that mirrors the results from the [`batch/content`](https://api.canto.com/#c9483281-c667-4ec2-be64-c07632680f2d) endpoint combined with the data from the undocumented `batch/directuri` endpoint.

 Below are the available fields for the Canto Asset Data of the scheme `image`; the fields may vary for other asset types: